andijakl/universal-beacon/README.md

-# Universal Beacon Library for Windows 10
+# Universal Bluetooth Beacon Library

-Support for Bluetooth® Beacons for the Universal Windows Platform (Windows 10), including the open Eddystone™ Bluetooth beacon format from Google, as well as beacons comparable to Apple® iBeacon™.
+Manage Bluetooth® Beacons through a cross-platform .NET Standard library.
+Get details for the open Eddystone™ Bluetooth beacon format from Google, as well as beacons comparable to Apple® iBeacon™.
+Supported on all platforms that are compatible to .NET Standard 1.3+ - including Windows 10, Xamarin (iOS, Android), Mac and Linux.

-Directly use the received Bluetooth Low Energy Advertisement notifications from the Windows 10 base system and let the library take care of the rest for you.
+Directly use the received Bluetooth Low Energy Advertisement notifications from the base operating system and let the library take care of the rest for you.
 It extracts, combines and updates unique beacons, associated individual frames to the beacons and parses their contents - e.g., the beacon IDs, URLs or telemetry information like temperature or battery voltage.

 [NuGet Library Download](https://www.nuget.org/packages/UniversalBeaconLibrary) | [Windows 10 Example App Download](https://www.microsoft.com/store/apps/9NBLGGH1Z24K)